Configuration options¶

 name = "rtl-sdr-filtered"

-Gain Configuration
+Gain parameter

 You can set a custom gain value for SDR devices using the gain parameter: